About this section

 Find the generated file in the user's profile directory, check and execute it (by double-click).

-Read the popped up message and confirm the operation.
+Read the pop-up message and confirm the operation.

 !!! note

-There's no such integration for Linux.
-The interested Linux users may use the scripts
+There's no such integration for Linux and macOS.

 ----------------------------------------------------------------------------------------------------

-The program doesn't set restrictions on the documentation project structure.
+The program doesn't impose restrictions on the writing project structure.
 The following

 structure is just a suggested approach that is used in this documentation.

-Note that there's a quick start script described [here]() that creates
+Note that there's the [quick start script]() that automatically creates

-a simple project with a structure like this.
+a small project with a structure like this.
 The following description may be used for manual

 project setup.